scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 If we break down the sources of risk and how these affect the need for security investments analytically, we can distinguish between several different factors.

 * Vulnerability.
-A software project's vulnerability is its intrinsic susceptability to attack.
+A software project's vulnerability is its intrinsic susceptibility to attack.
 CVE data is about software vulnerability.
 Being written in a language in which it is hard to write secure code (such as C and C++) can be a predictor of vulnerability.
 * Exposure.
 A software project's exposure is its extrinsic availability to attack.
 Being directly exposed to a network is a source of exposure.